apigee/api-platform-samples/edge-ux/fault-handling-apikey/README.md

 # Catch an error and return a custom error response

-Handle the error that occurs when an API key is invalid.
+Handles the error that occurs when an API key is invalid.
 Handling faults is how you manage or communicate errors inside a proxy.

 This example adds **error handling** to a proxy.
 It checks for an invalid API key and returns a **custom error message**.
 This pattern -- evaluating a condition (in this case, an error condition) and taking subsequent action -- is one of the most fundamental patterns in Edge proxy development.